cse163/book/book_source/source/module-3-pandas/lesson-7-introduction-to-pandas/practice-types.md

-# 🚧 Practice: Types
+# <i class="far fa-edit"></i> Practice: Types

 Consider the emissions dataset from the earlier slide.
 We have put an image of the dataset below as a reminder.

 ```{image} https://static.us.edusercontent.com/files/rJ5l2H3MwTkBcJxIDhaYtapL
 :alt: TODO